detekt/detekt/detekt-generator/documentation/performance.md

 ### SpreadOperator

-Using a spread operator causes a full copy of the array to be created before calling a method. has a very high performance penalty.
+Using a spread operator causes a full copy of the array to be created before calling a method.
+This has a very high performance penalty.
 Benchmarks showing this performance penalty can be seen here: https://sites.google.com/a/athaydes.com/renato-athaydes/posts/kotlinshiddencosts-benchmarks